davesrose/Bootstrap-Portfolio/README.md

-# Basic-Portfolio
+# Bootstrap-Portfolio
-First Homework Assignment
+Second Homework Assignment
-I created the files specified in the homework assignment.
-I tried to eyeball dimensions of the elements.
-In order to make more room for the portfolio images, I made the footer smaller and the container element wider.
+I tried to minimize the media queries with Bootstrap.
+I still used them for positioning the footer and nav areas.